ShaggyDog18/SD_SayNumber/README.md

 ## DFPlayer Connection

 Module is connected to UART interface (RX-TX) according to [datasheet](https://github.com/DFRobot/DFRobotDFPlayerMini/blob/master/doc/FN-M16P%2BEmbedded%2BMP3%2BAudio%2BModule%2BDatasheet.pdf).
-A **BUSY** pin of the DFPlyer is also used to monitor the Player status: the pin signals if the player is idle and ready to play the next mp3 file (pin is high), or it is currently busy playing a file (pin is low).
+A **Busy** pin of the DFPlyer is used to monitor the Player status: the **Busy** pin signals the player is idle and ready to play the next mp3 file (pin is high), or it is currently busy playing a file (pin is low).

 For more details on the library use, please, refer to the example that utilizes all library methods.